A generalized statistical model for fits to parton distributions: Consistency checks for the GMM

-Here, we verify Eq.~\eqref{eq:GMM_chi2_consistent} by performing two more fits on pseudo-data sets, as shown in Fig.~\ref{fig:consistent_0}: \begin{itemize} \item Case-4: This case concerns a fit to the pseudo-data $\#~7$, which has the same truth as pseudo-data $\#~1$, but without any statistical fluctuations.
-In this case, only a single extremum of the log-likelihood of the GMM exists, i.e. $\theta_i = \theta_k$, and we shall see that numerically as well, the GMM will reduce to the LS method fit. \item Case-5: This case concerns a fit to the pseudo-data $\#~1$.
-Here, due to overfitting, we will see that although $\theta_i \simeq \theta_k$, the GMM tends to find multiple possible values of $\theta_k$.
+In this case, only a single extremum of the log-likelihood of the GMM exists, i.e. $\theta_i = \theta_k$, and we shall see that numerically as well, the GMM reduces to the LS method fit. \item Case-5: Here, we fit only to a single data set, namely pseudo-data set $\#~1$.
+Due to overfitting, we will see that although $\theta_i \simeq \theta_k$, the GMM tends to find multiple possible values of $\theta_k$.
 This in turn implies that the results from the GMM method are different from the LS method. \end{itemize}

 We begin by looking at results from the fit in Case-4.
 The uncertainties predicted by both methods are shown in Figs.~\ref{fig:consistent_1:a},~\ref{fig:consistent_1:c},~\ref{fig:consistent_2:a}, and~\ref{fig:consistent_2:c}.
 The figures indicate, as expected, that the central value of the fit for both the GMM and the LS methods are in good agreement.
 In Fig.~\ref{fig:consistent_1:b} and Fig.~\ref{fig:consistent_1:c}, we see that the ellipses from the covariance matrix estimated using both the GMM and the LS methods overlap and are identical.
 On the other hand, for Case-5, we notice in Fig.~\ref{fig:consistent_1:b} and Fig.~\ref{fig:consistent_1:d}, that the covariance predicted by the GMM method $\text{cov}_{\text{GMM}}$ is marginally larger than the covariance given by the LS method $\text{cov}_{\chi^2}$.
 Fig.~\ref{fig:consistent_1:d} shows that the covariance of individual base Gaussian distributions of the GMM $\text{cov}_{\text{GMM},i}$, which is larger than that obtained by the LS method $\text{cov}_{\chi^2}$, and that the optimal values of parameters $\hat{\theta}_i$ for both base Gaussian distributions of the GMM differ by a small amount.
 The overestimation of uncertainty is a result of overfitting in GMM, where the GMM ends up learning statistical fluctuations rather than real tension between data sets.